Talent-Catalog/talentcatalog/docs/v220/job_chats.md

 # Employers and Destination Partners

-Destination partner, including employers such as Iress, can communicate about jobs and candidate cases with other interested parties, such as source partners and candidates, directly from the Talent Catalog using Job Chats.
+Destination partners, including employers such as Iress, can communicate about jobs and candidate cases with other interested parties, such as source partners and candidates, directly from the Talent Catalog using Job Chats.
 This means that there is no need for an employer to use Slack.
 Job Chats provides a standard and unified way to communicate about jobs and candidate cases.

 For example, employers (and destination partners) can communicate directly with individual source partners regarding a job opportunity.
 They may also communicate in **group chats** with all source